NORAD Tracks Santa in Timeless Holiday Tradition

 For years, young children tuned into the radio on Christmas Eve to follow Santa's journey around the world.
 They waited breathlessly for updates provided on NPR as NORAD (the North American Aerospace Defense Command) "tracked" Santa's arrival at cities across the globe.

 The days of listening to this time-honored tradition on radio are long gone.
 However, Santa has kept up with the digital age!
-These days, you can keep up with this holiday tradition and track Santa on your phone or computer.
+These days, you can keep up with this holiday tradition and track Santa on your phone, tablet, or laptop.

 For the most trusted Santa tracking resource, gather the kids and visit NORAD Tracks Santa or download the app to your mobile device.
 Children can count down the days until presents land under the tree while listening to a holiday sound track.
 In the days leading up to Christmas, an interactive menu offers a gift shop, an arcade with a new game unlocked each day, a "music stage" featuring Santa's favorite songs, a theater with movies about Santa and NORAD, a library of holiday stories, and an overview of NORAD and their Santa tracking tradition.